douglasgreen/config-setup/docs/configuration.md

 -   **Prepared Sets**: Enable prepared sets for code quality, coding style, dead code, early return, instanceOf, naming, privatization, strict booleans, and type declarations.
--   **Skip Specific Rules**: Skip specific rules such as `RenameVariableToMatchNewTypeRector`, because variable names can be shorter than class names, and `AddSeeTestAnnotationRector`.
+-   **Skip Specific Rules**: Skip specific rules such as `RenameVariableToMatchNewTypeRector`, because variable names can be shorter than class names, `PhpdocAlignFixer::class` because it wasn't left aligning correctly, and `AddSeeTestAnnotationRector`.
 -   **Cache Enabled**: Caching was enabled for Rector but parallel processing was disabled because it was causing many errors.